glonor/dncs-http3/README.md

 ```

 These 3 lines will run the Docker image mouezkhelifi/nginx-quic hosted on [the official Docker hub](https://hub.docker.com/r/mouezkhelifi/nginx-quic) using the 3 `.conf` files discussed earlier in order to use all protocols.
+As mentioned in the [design part](#design) each protocol has its own ports defined by these 3 lines.

 In order to run Google Chrome and evaluate the performance we have already enabled the X11 forwarding and run Xming.